FlexiGIS/FlexiGIS/README.md

 ## Running FlexiGIS

-To run FlexiGIS execute the following steps:
+To run the first two components of the FlexiGIS platform (Module I and II), execute the following steps:

 1. Download the FlexiGIS folder and unzip it in the location of your choice.